tum-esm/airquality_station/README.md

 Raspberry pi code for the practical course "NOx sensor station".

 # Initial raspberry setup
+The following describes how the Rpi4 with a fresh SD-card should be set up to make the station work.
+Following steps are important:
-The station uses three UART ports on the Raspberry pi.
-They need to be activated in the raspberry config file:
+- Enable three UART ports to connect to the sensors
+- Rotate the screen and touch input on HDMI1
+- Install all python packages necessary to run the application

 ### Activate UART Ports
 1. open the config file with 'sudo nano /boot/config.txt'